woossi0/suite/docs/usermanual/source/intro/installation/ubuntu/minorupdate.rst

         apt-get install geoserver-wps

-After Update
+After update
 ------------

-Installation is now complete.
-Please see the section on :ref:`intro.installation.ubuntu.misc` for for common tasks and additional configuration and compatibility settings.
+The update is now complete.
+Please see the section on :ref:`intro.installation.ubuntu.postinstall` to continue.